THEOLOGOS P Tribute and Moments of Trip

 After having explored the indoor areas of Deck 6, I then headed to Deck 7, which is dedicated to the ship's outdoor areas, and notably her well-known sun decks.
-One way to head from Deck 6 to Deck 7 is through the stairs located in the ship's stern.
-The sun deck was extended up until the stern in 2017, with the covering looking a lot like a normal house roof.
-Furthermore, the sun deck features multiple black plastic chairs attached to the floor and surrounding marble tables, as well as an outdoor bar.
+One way to head from Deck 6 to Deck 7 is through the stairs located in the ship's aft section.
+The sun deck was extended up until the aft section in 2017, with the covering looking a lot like a normal house roof.
+Furthermore, the sun deck features multiple black plastic chairs attached to the floor and surrounding tables built out of marble, as well as an outdoor bar.

 A view of the sun deck in Deck 7.